Dragon1207/Dragon1207/README.md

 Hey, I’m **Dragon1207**.

 I’m a full-stack developer who has strong experience in web and mobile development.
-My major skills are Django for backend and Vue for frontend.
+My major skills are Django for backend and React for frontend.

 ### Languages